gerhard-h/qmk_firmware/keyboards/bm40hsrgb/keymaps/autosymbol/readme.md

 todo: F keys - Holding Numbers is suboptimal: own Layer activated by L1/L2+L4, L1/L4+V, L4+O  or using L3

+todo: Key Overrides may help  with shift-backspace / F-Keys / Layer 3

+todo: get_tapping_term in combination with custom keycodes TT_PLUS, TT_MINUS, TT_OFF, TT_ON would make TAPPING_TERM configurable on the fly

+todo: gaming layer: process_record_user ignore alphas, don't use TD, F-keys how to do it with via

 info tapdance usage before custom
  23 x hold (autosymbol),
  11 x hold+dbltap,